 You might have an inkling about where this is going.

-As it turns out, their winner in the category of Romance with Religious or Spiritual Elements is a historical romance.
-It’s set in the 1890s, and the hero was a soldier.
-At Wounded Knee.
-The book literally starts off at Wounded Knee.
+The winner in the category of Romance with Religious or Spiritual Elements is a historical romance.
+It’s set in the 1890s, and the hero was a soldier at Wounded Knee.

 You know, the Native American massacre.

 One more time: the inaugural year of the new awards they promised would be more diverse and inclusive, RWA gave an award to a book where the hero massacred Native Americans.